 Educated staff are key to the success of perimeter departments.
 Trained meat cutters, knowledgeable associates and appreciation for the importance of food safety-related processes and procedures are just a few of the characteristics of high volume departments.
 Finding and keeping trained, enthusiastic and skilled associates is challenge faced by most retailers.
 From a panel of independent grocers, learn innovative approaches to identifying and recruiting new associates, as well as creating apprenticeship and other training and development programs.

 Arlene Billberg, Fresh Director, Valley Markets, Inc.

-Jodie Felter, Director of Human Resources, Niemann Foods, Inc.
+Gerry Kettler, Director of Consumer Affairs, Niemann Foods, Inc.

 Tony Orlando, Manager/Owner, Tony O’s Supermarket and Catering